How to credit check a company

-Credit checking a prospective or current client will give you an insight into their ability to keep up with payments, their trustworthiness when it comes to paying on time and any other potential red flags with regards to their financial situation.
+By credit checking companies, ie prospective or current commercial clients, you’ll gain insight into their ability to keep up with payments, their trustworthiness when it comes to paying on time and any other potential red flags with regards to their financial situation.

-Your process for assessing a client’s creditworthiness should be comprehensive.
-You could find yourself in a very difficult position if you provide goods or services to companies that don’t pay their invoices.
+Your process for assessing a client’s creditworthiness should be comprehensive, else you could find yourself in a very difficult position if you provide goods or services to companies that don’t or can’t afford to pay their invoices.

 If you’re new to credit terms and want to know how to credit check a company, or you’re simply reviewing your current processes, these methods for building a full picture of a client’s credit profile will help you stay protected.

-Obtaining a credit report is the most popular way to credit check a potential client and is essential for gaining a full insight into their trading habits.
+Obtaining a credit report is the most popular way to credit check a company and is essential for gaining a full insight into their trading habits.